 Over the last few decades, two main laws have passed laying the foundations of Welsh language rights:

 - The Welsh Language Act (1993)

 The Welsh Language Act (1993) was an act that officially put the Welsh language on an equal footing with the English language within Wales.

 It did 3 things:

-- Issued the setting up of a body with the duty of promoting the use of Welsh and ensuring compliance with the act (formally known as Bwrdd yr Iaith).
+- Issued the setting up of a body with the duty of promoting the use of Welsh and ensuring compliance with the act (formally Bwrdd yr Iaith).

 - Obliged all public sector organisations who provided a service to the public, to do so in both Welsh and English.

-- Gave Welsh speakers the right to speak Welsh in court (it was only officially passed in 1967 as not illegal to speak Welsh in court).
+- Gave people the right to speak Welsh in court (it only officially passed in 1967 as not illegal to speak Welsh in court).

-In fact, up until 1993 the Laws in Wales Acts (1535–1542) had made English the only language of public administration in Wales, give or take a few laws along the way that meant you could not actually be prosecuted for speaking Welsh.
+In fact, up until 1993 the Laws in Wales Acts (1535–1542) had made English the only language of public administration in Wales.

 Being one of the first modern-day acts, it was felt that the Welsh Language Act (1993) did not go far enough.
 This brought about the Welsh Language Measure (2011) and was a strengthening of the Welsh Language Act (1993).